doctor-g/gamestudio_23_24/methodology.md

     - The #general and #random channels are available for studio-wide communication.
     - Other channels can be set up in an _ad hoc_ basis.
 Channels that are no longer needed should be archived.

-1. We start each production day with a 9AM daily standup meeting, during which each member reports on the following to their team:
-    - What did you contribute since last time?
-    - What do you plan to accomplish before next time?
-    - Are there any impediments?

 1. If a team member is unable to attend a meeting or knows they will be late, they must post to the #general channel on Slack.
 This does not excuse the absence, but it does enable the rest of the team to move forward without uncertainty.

 1. The _Treat Board_ is a schedule of when team members will be bringing treats for the studio.
 Team members may volunteer to bring treats at any time.
 A team member is obligated to sign up on the Treat Board in order to apologize for violations of the methodology.
 For example, missing or being late to a team meeting obligates a team member to sign up on the Treat Board.

 1. The production plan will be managed using HacknPlan.
     - The design model should be disabled or not used.